 Curious about how to be a professional hair stylist?
 Here’s a step-by-step guide:

 Step #1: Research the market and get to know your scene

 Alright, so you’re all amped up to jump into the hair game.
 Well, there’s a path to follow, and it’s not just about holding those shiny scissors.

 Step one, it’s all about knowing your turf.
 What’s happening in your hood?
 Are there a lot of salons or are you the new kid on the block?
 Figure out your competition and scope out the salons with a solid reputation.

 Second, in the hair world, you have to be one step ahead of the trends.
 Look up the freshest cuts, the newest colors, the slickest techniques.

-Now, this third step is crucial – invest in your education.
+Now, this third step is crucial – if you want to become a hair stylist, you have to invest in your education.
 Depending on where you live, there could be some specific training or education you need.
 Find the local beauty schools or vocational programs that teach all things hair.
 And we mean everything, from mastering the hair styling techniques to running a hair salon, keeping things spick and span, and ensuring your clients are over the moon with your service.

 No need for a university degree here, but hey, you need to have at least a high school diploma or its equivalent to get into most cosmetology programs.

 Cosmetology school, that’s where the magic starts.
 You’ll learn all about cutting, coloring, and styling all sorts of hair, and not just on dummies.
 You’ll be working directly with real clients, under the watchful eye of a professional.

 Now, a full cosmetology program is what most states require.
 You’ll cover skin care, makeup, and nails, along with hair design.